-When Pitch Lab was born we were certain only salespeople and entrepreneurs would attend our workshops.
+When Pitch Lab was born we were certain only salespeople would attend our workshops.
 What a surprise to see the room also filled with so many talented marketers, project managers and executives!

 What we learned is most attendees have one thing in common: the fear of public speaking prevents them from helping their clients succeed, getting the promotion they deserve or landing their dream job.